blippex/blippex.github.io/_posts/2013-08-01-introducing-blippex-firehose-api.markdown

 categories: updates
 ---

-Last week, when we released the [first database dump of Blippex](http://blippex.github.io/updates/2013/07/23/First-database-dump.html), [mgamache on Hackernews](https://news.ycombinator.com/item?id=6090659) said it would be great to have some kind of firehose API like Twitter has—a nearly realtime feed of the URLs indexed by Blippex.
+Last week, when we released the [first database dump of Blippex](http://blippex.github.io/updates/2013/07/23/First-database-dump.html), [mgamache on Hackernews](https://news.ycombinator.com/item?id=6090659) said it would be great to have some kind of firehose API like Twitter has—a nearly realtime feed of the URLs indexed by Blippex.<!-- more -->

 **We thought <em>"that's a pretty cool idea!"</em> and now present the Blippex Firehose API!**